fiskl-accounting/help-docs/docs/Settings-Configurations/user-management.md

 Fiskl offers four user roles, each with specific permissions:

 ### Owner

-- Full access to the Fiskl account
+- Full access to the Fiskl account and all users
 - Only user who can access subscription and billing information
+- Full accounting access

 ### Admin

-- Full access to the Fiskl account
+- Full access to the Fiskl account and all users
 - Cannot access subscription and billing information
+- Full accounting access

 ### Billing User

 - Create and send invoices and quotes
 - Create items (expenses, mileage, and time)
-- View all items entered by any user
+- View only their own items
-- Add or edit the client list

 ### User

 - Create items (expenses, mileage, and time)
 - View only their own items